-Course Number and Name: WBL I, II, III, III, IV, V, and VI

-WBL 191(1-3), WBL 192(1-3), WBL 193(1-3), WBL 291(1-3), WBL

-292(1-3), and WBL 293(1-3)

 Description: A structured work-site learning experience in which the student, program area teacher, Work-Based Learning Coordinator, and worksite supervisor/mentor develop and implement an educational training agreement.
 Designed to integrate the student’s academic and technical skills into a work environment.
 May include regular meetings and seminars with school personnel and employers for supplemental instruction and progress reviews.